top of page

 Better Ways To Hedge Against Inflation.

 For our risk-averse clients, we recommend TIPS (Treasury Inflation Protected Securities) which are government bonds that pay a modest fixed yield but will also adjust to inflation.
-In periods of higher inflation like we’re having today, the yield will increase to keep investors ahead of inflation.
+In periods of higher inflation like today, the yield will increase to keep investors ahead of inflation.

-For most clients, the best way to combat inflation is just holding a globally diversified stock portfolio.
-The rationale is that during inflationary periods, companies can pass on price increases to customers which leads to higher revenue and higher returns.
+.
 And when your stock portfolio is sufficiently diversified, you’ll have some companies paying income and some expecting price appreciation.
 With gold, by contrast, you’re just holding a single asset that pays no income, and you have no idea whether it will go up or down.
 Real estate also makes sense as an inflation hedge for most of our clients because, during times of higher prices, landlords can raise their rents on tenants to cover higher operating costs.

 Tax Implications